 Since then, Strasbourg has decided at least two important cases about the wearing of religious dress or symbols.
 Eweida v United Kingdom (2013) 57 EHRR 213 concerned a woman working for British Airways and an NHS theatre nurse who were both prohibited from wearing a discreet cross at work.
 They had both complained of discrimination to an employment tribunal and lost (in the Court of Appeal and the Employment Appeal Tribunal respectively) on the ground that the rules did not put Christians generally at a disadvantage, because wearing a cross was a matter of personal choice and not a religious requirement.
 (As an aside, this is an approach which makes Christians feel that they are being discriminated against, because there is not much that they are actually required to do by way of religious observance, but it means a lot to those who choose to manifest their faith in this way.)
 The Strasbourg Court held that this was nevertheless an interference with their right to manifest their religion.
-In the British Airways case, it was not justified - the UK authorities had not struck a proper balance.
-They had given too much weight to British Airways' corporate image policy and not enough to Ms Eweida's religious freedom.
-It was a discreet cross unlikely to have a negative impact on the corporate image - and the rules had been changed soon afterwards anyway.
-The nurse, Ms Chaplin, was different.
-The rule against wearing any form of jewellery was for health and safety reasons which had greater weight and the local courts were better able to judge whether it was justified.
+In the British Airways case, they also held that it was not justified: they accorded much more weight to the fundamental right of the individual than the Court of Justice of the European Union had done: